dlock8/Selftest_Board/README.md

 # FIRST STATION TEST Selftest Board 600-1010-021

 ## Project Overview
-This project involves the assembly of a custom **Selftest Circuit Board (PCB)** designed to be part of the **First Test Station** project [FTS](dlock8.github.io/FTS_Website/).
-The primary goal of the selftest board is to provide the necessary electronics and multiple connections to validate the [Selftest Board](https://github.com/dlock8/Selftest_code) .
+This project involves the assembly of a custom **Selftest Circuit Board (PCB)** designed to be part of the **First Test Station** project ([FTS](https://dlock8.github.io/FTS_Website/)).
+The primary goal of the selftest board is to provide the necessary electronics and multiple connections to validate the [Interconnect IO Box](https://github.com/dlock8/InterconnectIO_Box) .

  ![Board](selftest_bd/DOC/image/selftest_bd_loaded.jpg)